mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 > **EXERCISE**: Play with the hyperparameters trying to tune the model.

-* @monteirom: update the values here;
+* @monteirom: verify these values;
-An example why changing hyperparameters is important is that we tried to run this model with initial learning rate of 0.1 with 8 gpus, and the maximum accuracy we got was about 90%, against 91% with initial learning rate of 0.8.
-This may not seem a lot, but these small tunings can make a big difference while scaling your model.
+An example why changing hyperparameters is important is that we tried to run this model with initial learning rate of 0.1 with 8 gpus and weight decay of 1e-4, and the maximum accuracy we got was about 85%, against 91% with initial learning rate of 0.8 and weight decay of 2e-4.
+These small tunings can make a big difference while scaling your model.

 ### Global_step/sec

-We should expect to see basically the same `global_step/sec` for each execution and slightly smaller values when adding more gpus because of the overhead of dealing with multiple devices/hosts.
+We should expect to see similar `global_step/sec` for each execution and slightly smaller values when adding more gpus because of the overhead of dealing with multiple devices/hosts.

 * @monteirom: add global_step/sec graph